JordanAceto/VCF_plug_in_boards/README.md

 - #### Current draw varies across the filter boards from a handfull of milliamps to a few 10's of milliamps.
 - #### Ensure that the motherboard can supply at least 100mA or so on each rail.

 ## Starting new plug-in board pcbs:
 - #### A template is provided to make it easy to start new plug-in board filters.
 - #### This template contains a standard directory structure, and the start of a kicad project.
 - #### The template kicad docs have the skeleton of the schematic and pcb.

+## Project structure:
+- #### Each filter plug-in board subdirectory follows a consistent structure:
+    - #### `kicad_docs/` contains the files needed to open and edit the filter schematic and pcb layout using kicad.
+    - #### `construction_docs/` contains a pdf copy of the schematic, an interactive BOM which can be opened in a web browser, and gerbers.
+    - #### `pics/` contains a few rendered pics of the pcb.
+- #### Basically, if you want to edit the filter go into `kicad_docs/`, if you want to build the filter go into `construction_docs/`.
+- #### Note that the filters may be a work in progress and may not contain complete documentation until they are done.
+- #### See the board status checklist below, any board that is not checked all the way across is likely to contain errors.
+Boards that are all checked all the way across are safe to build.

 ## Status of the boards: